ticgal/glpiagentutils/README.md

 - Run the agent

 A convenient one-liner:
-`curl -s https://raw.githubusercontent.com/ticgal/glpiagentutils/develop/glpi-agent-wrapper.sh | sudo bash --update`
+`curl -s https://raw.githubusercontent.com/ticgal/glpiagentutils/develop/glpi-agent-wrapper.sh | sudo bash /dev/stdin --update`

 #### --help
 Self-explanatory :)

+# Contribute
+PR, suggestions, or improvements are always welcome.
+Open an Issue and send a PR to be reviewed.